cindygraffin-pro/cloud-practitionner/readme.md

 - relied on EC2 (managed service)

 **Lightsail:**
+- easiest way to launch and manage a virtual private server with AWS
 - virtual servers, storage, db and networking
 - simpler alternative to using EC2, RDS, ELB, EBS, etc..
 - setup notif and monitoring